Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Results and Discussions

 \subsubsection{Impact of fast fading}

 We compare \emph{SIG SL\_NFF} and \emph{SIG SL\_FF} to assess the impact of fast fading on algorithm performance.
-Table~\ref{tab:tasks_summary} shows that average performance remains similar across all algorithms with and without fast fading (\emph{SIG SL\_NFF}: 0.95–0.99, \emph{SIG SL\_FF}: 0.95–1.00), with some—like Hys-IDQN, IA2C, IPPO, and MAPPO—even performing slightly better under fast fading.
-This indicates that moderate stochasticity in the wireless channels does not degrade performance.
+Table~\ref{tab:tasks_summary} shows that average performance remains similar across all algorithms with and without fast fading (\emph{SIG SL\_NFF}: 0.95--0.99, \emph{SIG SL\_FF}: 0.95--1.00).
+Moreover, algorithms such as Hys-IDQN, IA2C, IPPO, and MAPPO even perform slightly better when fast fading is included.
+These results suggest that introducing a small amount of stochasticity into the wireless channels does not degrade performance.